sfbrigade/aws-cli-scripts/README.md

 The email script creates a new IAM user with permissions scoped to Simple Email Service sending.

 Run `./email` and follow the prompts to enter an application name.
 The script will output the access key id and secret access key for the new user.

+### Bucket

+The bucket script creates a new S3 bucket and an IAM user with read/write priveleges on it.
+It will also set up an initial CORS configuration to allow a specified domain name access from the browser.

+Run `./bucket` and follow the prompts to enter an application name and a host domain name.
+The script will output the newly generated bucket name, and the access key id and secret access key for the new user.